What is the Cold Alert Service for East Sussex?

 A Cold Alert will be issued when there is a change in the forecast cold weather conditions from the national Met Office and an alert level threshold has been reached.

-You will receive a Cold Alert when the temperature changes from Level 1 – Alert and Ready to:
+You will receive a Cold Alert when the temperature changes from Green – Alert and Ready to:

 For more information about the alert levels and their meaning, visit our Alert Levels page.